 Time series of temperature anomalies from NAFO Division 3P (particularly on St. Pierre Bank) show anomalous cold periods in the mid-1970s and from the mid-1980s to late 1990s.
 These conditions were similar to those observed along the east coast of Newfoundland and Labrador, except the latter cold period lasted longer on St. Pierre Bank than it did on the eastern Newfoundland Shelf.
 During the most recent cold period, which started around 1985, temperatures were up to 1°C below average over all depths and up to 2°C below the warmer temperatures of the late 1970s and early 1980s in the surface layers.
 Temperatures in deeper water off the banks during all years show significant variations, but remained relatively warm with values in the 3°-6°C range, compared to much colder values (often <0°C) on St. Pierre Bank.
 Beginning around 1996 temperatures on St. Pierre Bank started to moderate, decreased again during the spring of 1997, but returned to normal values during 1998.
 During 1999 and 2000 temperatures continued to increase reaching the highest values since the late 1970s in the surface layers.
 During the spring of 2001 to 2003 however, temperatures cooled significantly over the previous two years to values observed during the mid-1980s by the spring of 2003.
-Temperatures during the spring of 2004 warmed considerably over 2003 values to 1°C above normal in the surface layers and by almost 0.5°C in the near-bottom depths over St. Pierre Bank.
+Temperatures during the spring of 2004 and 2005 warmed considerably over 2003 values to >1°C above normal at the surface and near bottom and >0.5°C over the upper 50 m of the water column.

-The areal extent of bottom water with temperatures $<0^{\circ}$ C increased significantly from the mid-1980s to the mid-1990s.
+The areal extent of bottom water with temperatures <0°C increased significantly from the mid-1980s to the mid-1990s.
 During 1998-2000 this area decreased to very low values but increased again in 2001-2003, returning to values observed during the mid-1990s and to the highest in about 13 years during 2003.
-During 2004 this area decreased to <10%, the lowest since 1988.
-The areal extent of bottom water with temperatures $>3^{\circ}$ C has remained relatively constant at about 50% of the 3P area during the past decade.
-On St. Pierre Bank bottom water with temperatures $<0^{\circ}$ C essentially disappeared during the warm years of 1999 and 2000.
+During the spring 2004 and 2005 this area decreased to <10%, the lowest since 1988.
+The areal extent of bottom water with temperatures >3°C has remained relatively constant at about 50% of the 3P area during the past decade.
+On St. Pierre Bank bottom water with temperatures <0°C essentially disappeared during the warm years of 1999 and 2000.
 It appeared again however during 2001 to 2003 reaching about 90% of the area of the Bank in 2003.
-During the spring of 2004 it again disappeared with $<0^{\circ}$ C water restricted to the eastern most regions and the Placentia Bay area.
+During the spring of 2004 and 2005 it again disappeared with <0°C water restricted to the eastern most regions and the Placentia Bay area.

 The analysis presented here show significant variations in the water mass characteristics particularly on St. Pierre Bank during the past several years.
 From the mid-1980s up to 1997, a cold near constant salinity water mass influenced most of the upper 100-m of the water column.
-A change to much warmer and saltier conditions occurred during 1998 and 1999 and to fresher but still warm conditions during 2000.
+A change too much warmer and saltier condition occurred during 1998 and 1999 and to fresher but still warm conditions during 2000.
 During 2001 salinities increased to above normal values, while temperatures generally decreased to below normal values as cold water returned to the region.
 Observations during the spring of 2003 indicate a continuation of the decreasing trend in temperatures that began in 2001.
-This trend however was reversed during the spring of 2004 when temperatures increased significantly over the previous year.
+This trend however was reversed during the spring of 2004 and 2005 with temperatures again increasing significantly over the previous three year.